IrinaMax/Demos/spatial-analysis/ReadMe.md

 ### The Data

-In this tutorial we shall use crime data from the [Houston Police Department](http://www.houstontx.gov/police/cs/stats2.htm) collected over the period of January 2010 - August 2010 by [David Kahle](https://sites.google.com/site/davidkahle/ggmap), creator of the **ggmap** package.
+In this tutorial we shall use crime data from the [Houston Police Department](http://www.houstontx.gov/police/cs/stats2.htm) collected over the period of January 2010 - August 2010.
+[David Kahle](https://sites.google.com/site/davidkahle/ggmap), creator of the **ggmap** package, was kind enough to collect the data process it and make available through his package.

-So let's install some of my favorite packages that we shall need in this tutorial.
+So let's install some of my favorite packages that we shall use in this tutorial.

 ``` r
 ## These are some of my favorite packages for spatial data analysis